|Phil Douglis | profile | guestbook | all galleries | recent||tree view | thumbnails|

 Captions appear under every image in this cyberbook.
 In them, I provide necessary context and explain my reason for taking the photo and usually indicate what I am trying to express by making it the way I did.
 Some may wonder if I already know what story I want to tell when I click the shutter, or if I only discover that story after making the image?
 I don't analyze a scene first to see if I see a story there.
 If I see something that is perhaps worthy of a photograph, I go ahead and make the image, and then think about what it might say to others.
 And I never make just one shot if I can help it.
 I will keep shooting the idea from various positions and in various moments in light, time and space, and the more I experiment, the more clearly an idea will take shape in my mind.
 Ultimately, a picture must communicate something if it is to have value to me and to others.
 Rarely does such an idea appear as I approach a subject for the first time.
 In the process of working on it, the point of a picture often becomes more clear, and later, when I am editing my pictures, I may also see things I never saw before, and perhaps a new story emerges as well.

 This cyberbook goes far beyond a display of my own travel photography.
 I intend it as an interactive learning device, in essence an educational blog about visual literacy.
+It is probably the largest and most comprehensive instructional resource on visual literacy freely available on the internet.
 I am offering these ideas to pbase members in the hopes that they will help me teach by leaving comments under these pictures, asking questions, and telling us how and why they feel these pictures work as expression.
-Since launching this cyberbook in 2003, I have responded to thousands of comments left by viewers in these galleries, and I invite you, if you are a pbase subscriber, to add your own views to this invaluable body of opinion and ideas.
+Since launching this cyberbook in 2003, I have responded to more than 20,000 comments left by viewers in these galleries, and I invite you to add your own views to this invaluable body of opinion and ideas.

 I offer these galleries as a complimentary instructional resource.
 I post them here on pbase.com solely for educational purposes.
 I am grateful to the hundreds of people who I've photographed in these images.
 Knowingly or unknowingly, by appearing in my photos, all of these people are indirectly helping others to learn and grow as photographic artists.
 I thank them all for their help.
 If there may be any among them who object to appearing here, I will respect their wishes and remove such images from my galleries.